MVrachev/Object-oriented-programming--OOP-/Project OOP/README.md

 **Project 1: SVG Files.**

 You should create a console application which works with SVG files.
-The application must be able to load figures from the file, to do on them given operations and after that to save to all changes.
+The application must be able to load figures from the file, to do on them given operations and after that to save all changes.

 For ease the project should support only the basic shapes in SVG.
 Your application shoud support at least three of them.
 For example you coud choose to support line, circle and rectangle.
 For more information take a look at: https://www.w3.org/TR/SVG/shapes.html.

-Also, for ease we consider that the coordinate system, upon which the program works is the same as the default one or the X coordinate pointing right and Y coordinate pointing down.
+Also, for ease we consider that the coordinate system, upon which the program works, is the same as the default one or the X coordinate pointing right and Y coordinate pointing down.

-The design of the application should be created in  a way that if its needed new functionality to be added easily.
+The design of the application should be maintainable and new functionality shoud be easily to adopt.

 While you are loading the content of an SVG file you can only read the shapes your program supports the rest of them SVG elements you can ignore.